How to temporarily block a widget

 For efficiency, you should check the box that tells the scriptlet to not respond to other incoming MIDI messages.

-On a rackspace panel, insert a toggle button and map it to the Connected parameter of the scriptlet.
+On a rackspace panel, insert a toggle button widget and map it to the Connected parameter of the scriptlet.

 Next, add a widget that will control the desired plugin parameter.
 Using the normal parameter mapping, you can associate this widget with whatever plugin parameter you want to control.